Early childhood education in the United States: Early childhood education policy

+20th century policy

-During World War II and the industrial revolution the United States implemented a large, well-funded childcare system in order to help mothers join the workforce to support the war effort.
+During World War II and the Industrial Revolution, the United States implemented a large, well-funded childcare system in order to help mothers join the workforce to support the war effort.
 The system supported families of all incomes, and the government paid approximately two-thirds of the costs, with parents covering the rest (at a rate of about $9 or $10 a day in today's dollars).
 These childcare services were set up in factories, churches, and private homes.
 These programs were very popular, and research demonstrates that, in addition to helping families during the war, adults who participated in the system as children were employed at greater rates, earned more money, and were less liable to require cash assistance than their peers who did not participate.

 Children from low-income families realized these positive effects of participation even more than their better-off peers.
-Additionally in 1926 the National Association for the Education of Young Children (NAEYC) was established with he overall mission to improve the well-being of all the young children in the world focused on quality of education and developmental services for young children around the world.
-The establishment of this national association pushed the early education intuitive as well in the United States.
-Additionally in 1965, the Head Start program was founded through the United States Department of Health and Human Services as a program to ready low-income children over the summer months for upcoming kindergarten.
-Over the years, the program has evolved and is a respected preschool aged program within many communities, working with children of all backgrounds and abilities.
+In 1926, the NAEYC was established with the overall mission to improve the well-being of all the young children in the world focused on quality of education and developmental services for young children around the world.
+The establishment of this national association pushed the early education initiative as well in the United States.

+In 1965, the Head Start program was founded through the United States Department of Health and Human Services as a program to prepare low-income children over the summer for kindergarten.
+Over the years, the program has evolved and is a respected preschool-aged program within many communities, working with children of all backgrounds and abilities.
+Head Start grants are awarded directly to public or private non-profit organizations, including community-based and faith-based organizations, or for-profit agencies within a community that wish to compete for funds.
+The same categories of organizations are eligible to apply for Early Head Start, except that applicants need not be from the community they will be serving.